|Location:||Timmins. Entrance through the Shania Twain Visitor Center. (48°28'10.62"N, 81°19'1.09"W)|

 |2013||show mine and Shania Twain Center closed.|

 The Timmins Underground Gold Mine Tour (TUGMT) is a touristic overview on historic and contemporary gold mining in the area of Timmins and Porcupine.
 The tour starts at the Shania Twain Visitor Center, but the only connection between country music and gold mining is, that Shania Twain was born at Timmins.
 The mine tour is pretty strenuous for the visitor, which have to change clothes.
-Provided with hard hat, lamp, belt, coveralls and boots they look like real miners.
-The mine itself is pretty cold, only 3°C, so a sweater and warm socks are advisable.
+Provided with helmet, lamp, belt, coveralls and boots they look like real miners.
+The mine itself is pretty cold, only 3 °C, so a sweater and warm socks are advisable.

 The underground tour visits Hollinger Mine.
 Among other things it demonstrates the operation of a scaling bar, a slusher, a muck machine and an operating jack-leg drill.
 If don't even know the names, you will learn them on the tour.
 There is an underground ride on a mine train and a drilling and blasting display.
 Exhibits include the largest gold nugget and glass sculptures.